the microsampling blog

 a history of the VAMS concept

-Neil’s focus at the time was developing quantitative PK studies from DBS cards.
+Neil’s focus at the time was developing quantitative PK studies from dried blood spot (DBS) cards.
 He mentioned that, although DBS showed great promise as a microsampling technique - ease of transport was a huge benefit to them - the technique had some technical limitations.
-One of these was the volumetric hematocrit bias, and the second was controlling the volume added to the cards.
-The way they overcame this was to volumetrically collect blood via a fixed volume capillary and carefully spot this onto a DBS card.

 This was when the idea of VAMS dawned on me.

-This proved to take up the blood too slowly.
-When I showed it to Neil and his colleague Phil Denniff, they said that they would prefer to see DBS paper covered in some way.
+This design proved to take up the blood too slowly.
+When I showed it to Neil and his colleague Phil Denniff, they said that they would prefer to see the DBS paper covered in some way.

 VAMSConcept2.jpg